Envirometrix/PredictiveSoilMapping/main.md

-European Space Agency Copernicus projects, JAXA (Japan Aerospace Exploration Agency) for distributing vast amounts of remote sensing data (especially MODIS, Landsat, Copernicus land products and elevation data), and to the Open Source software developers of the packages rgdal, sp, raster, caret, mlr, ranger, h2o and similar, and without which predictive soil mapping would most likely not be possible.
+European Space Agency Copernicus projects, JAXA (Japan Aerospace Exploration Agency) for distributing vast amounts of remote sensing data (especially MODIS, Landsat, Copernicus land products and elevation data), and to the Open Source software developers of the packages rgdal, sp, raster, caret, mlr, ranger, SuperLearner, h2o and similar, and without which predictive soil mapping would most likely not be possible.

 This book has been inspired by [the Geocomputation with R book](https://geocompr.robinlovelace.net), an Open Access book edited by Robin Lovelace, Jakub Nowosad and Jannes Muenchow.
 Many thanks to Robin Lovelace for helping with rmarkdown and for giving some initial tips for compiling and organizing this book.
 The authors are also grateful to the numerous software/package developers, especially Edzer Pebesma, Roger Bivand, Robert Hijmans, Markus Neteler, Tim Appelhans, and Hadley Wickham, whose contributions have enabled a generation of researchers and applied projects.